House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ryobi

-Ryobi’s customer service doesn’t have any major complaints either.
-But there are some distinct differences in how they communicate help to their customer base.
-While their contact page on their website isn’t as intuitive, they do provide a very handy help database.
-You can use this to troubleshoot issues with your product and see if you can’t correct the issue at home.
+Ryobi’s customer service doesn’t have any significant complaints either.
+But there are distinct differences in how they communicate with their customer base.
+While the contact page on their website isn’t as intuitive, they provide a very handy help database.
+You can use it to troubleshoot issues with your product and see if you can’t correct them at home.
+If you need to contact them, they provide a toll-free US-based phone number, a snail mail address, and an option to send an email message.

 Head-to-Head: Circular Saws